github/opensource.guide/_articles/best-practices.md

 ---
 title: Best Practices for Maintainers
-description: A guide to making your life easier as an open source maintainer, from documenting processes to leveraging your community.
+description: Making your life easier as an open source maintainer, from documenting processes to leveraging your community.
 class: best-practices
 toc:
-  maintaining-a-project-requires-more-than-code: "Maintaining a project requires more than code"
+  what-does-it-mean-to-be-a-maintainer: "What does it mean to be a maintainer?"
   documenting-your-processes: "Documenting your processes"
   learning-to-say-no: "Learning to say no"
   leverage-your-community: "Leverage your community"